git-mishrarushi/ConsumeWise/README.md

 ## Features

-- AI-generated health reports based on ingredients
+- AI-generated health reports based on ingredients and taste of food in India
 - Environmental impact scores (sourcing, packaging, emissions)
-- Product lookup by name, barcode, or ingredient list
+- Product lookup by name, barcode present in it and ingredient lists.
-- Optional personalization (diet, allergies)
+- Optional personalization (diet, allergies etc.)

 ---